mhekkel/libzeep/docs/lib-json.rst

 STL-like interface
 ------------------

-The __json_element__ class acts as an STL container, see the class reference for more information.
+The :cpp:class:`zeep::json::element` class acts as an STL container, see the class reference for more information.
 But to give you an idea:

 .. literalinclude:: ../examples/synopsis-json.cpp
 	:language: c++